dfinity/portal/docs/tutorials/deploy_sample_app_breakdown.md

 In this tutorial, you will learn how to:

-1. Install the Canister SDK for building ICP smart contract canisters
+1. Install the Canister SDK for building ICP canister smart contracts
 2. Build and deploy a dapp locally
 3. Collect free cycles to power your dapp
 4. Create a "cycles wallet" from which you can transfer cycles to any other dapps you want to power